ansistrano/deploy/README.md

   ansistrano_shared_paths: [] # Shared paths to symlink to release dir
   ansistrano_keep_releases: 0 # Releases to keep after a new deployment.
 See "Pruning old releases".
   ansistrano_deploy_via: "rsync" # Method used to deliver the code to the server.
 Options are copy, rsync, git or s3
+  ansistrano_allow_anonymous_stats: yes

   # Variables used in the rsync deployment strategy
   ansistrano_rsync_extra_params: "" # Extra parameters to use when deploying with rsync
   ansistrano_rsync_set_remote_user: yes # See [ansible synchronize module](http://docs.ansible.com/ansible/synchronize_module.html).
 Options are yes, no.

   # Variables used in the Git deployment strategy
   ansistrano_git_repo: git@github.com:USERNAME/REPO.git # Location of the git repository
   ansistrano_git_branch: master # What version of the repository to check out.
 This can be the full 40-character SHA-1 hash, the literal string HEAD, a branch name, or a tag name
   ansistrano_git_identity_key_path: "" # If specified this file is copied over and used as the identity key for the git commands, path is relative to the playbook in which it is used

   # Variables used in the S3 deployment strategy
   ansistrano_s3_bucket: s3bucket
   ansistrano_s3_object: s3object.tgz